surma/surma.dev/content/things/dom2texture.md

 <!--more-->

-> **TL;DR:** You can use `<foreignObject>` to embed normal HTML content in an SVG, encode that SVG as a data URL and draw it to a canvas using `Canvas2DRenderinContext.drawImage()`.
+> **TL;DR:** You can use `<foreignObject>` to embed normal HTML content in an SVG, encode that SVG as a data URL and draw it to a canvas using `drawImage()`.
 You need to inline all the styles, images and other resources as the canvas cannot make any network requests.
 Check out the [demo] here!

 <video controls autoplay loop muted>
   <source src="dom2texture_vp8.webm" type="video/webm; codecs=vp8">